Future of Breast Cancer Screening and Artificial Intelligence

 What is Artificial Intelligence?

-In standard mammographic screening, the mammogram is read by a single radiologist.
-With AI assisted mammography, a report is issued from both the radiologist and by the AI-based imaging system.
-This double reading facilitates the process of machine learning.
-For example, assume the AI based system fails to identify a small cancer, but it is detected by the radiologist.
-In this situation, the AI-assisted algorithm can be modified to avoid making a similar mistake in the future.
-Over time, machine learning will lead to continued improvements in the accuracy of detection of small breast cancers that are not visualized on standard mammographic imaging (ref.
-6-7).
+The standard mammogram is interpreted by a single radiologist.
+With AI-assisted mammography, a report is issued from both the radiologist and by the AI-based imaging system.
+This double reading facilitates the process of machine learning (Ref.
+10).
+For example, assume that the AI-based system fails to identify a small cancer, but the cancer is detected by the radiologist.
+In this situation, the AI-assisted algorithm can be modified so that it will not make a similar error in the future.

 A second limitation of standard mammographic screening is the issue of unnecessary biopsies.
 When a radiologist identifies an area of concern on the screening mammogram, additional views are typically recommended.
-If the area of concerns persists, a biopsy is recommended.
-If the biopsy proves to be benign, it is referred to as a false positive biopsy (ref 12.).
-A recent study concluded that half of all women who had regular mammographic screening for a period of 10 years had at least one false positive biopsy (ref.
-13).
-Recent studies have determined that AI assisted mammography can reduce false positive biopsy rates by approximately 70% (ref.
-14-15).
-There is also evidence that AI assisted ultrasound in women with dense breasts can further lower the rates of false positive breast biopsies (ref.
-16).
+If the area of concern persists, a biopsy is recommended.
+If the biopsy proves to be benign, it is referred to as a false positive biopsy.
+(Ref.
+11).
+A recent study concluded that half of all women who had regular mammographic screening for a period of 10 years had at least one false positive biopsy (Ref.
+12).
+Recent studies have determined that AI-assisted mammography can reduce false positive biopsies rates by 69% (Ref.
+13-14).
+Both AI-assisted ultrasounds and AI-assisted MRIs can further reduce the rates of unnecessary biopsies (Ref.
+15-16).

 Other Benefits of AI